List of wars by death toll

-This list of wars by death toll includes all deaths directly or indirectly caused by the deadliest wars in history.
+This list of wars by death toll includes some deaths directly or indirectly caused by the deadliest wars in history.
 These numbers encompass the deaths of military personnel resulting directly from battles or other wartime actions, as well as wartime or war-related civilian deaths, often caused by war-induced epidemics, famines, or genocides.
-Due to incomplete records, the destruction of evidence, differing counting methods, and various other factors, the death tolls of wars are often uncertain and highly debated.
+Due to incomplete records, unreliable censuses or contemporary accounts, differing counting methods, the destruction of evidence, and various other factors, the death tolls of wars are often uncertain and highly debated.
 For this reason, the death tolls in this article typically provide a range of estimates.

 Compiling such a list is further complicated by the challenge of defining a war.
 Not every violent conflict constitutes a war; for instance, mass killings and genocides occurring outside of wartime are excluded, as they are not necessarily wars in themselves.
 This list broadly defines war as an extended conflict between two or more armed political groups.
-Consequently, it excludes mass death events such as human sacrifices, ethnic cleansing operations, and acts of state terrorism or political repression during peacetime or in contexts unrelated to war.
-(Note: Some examples would include Operation Condor (60,000–80,000 killed), the Cultural Revolution (1–20 million killed), the Rubber Terror (1.5–13 million killed), the excess mortality in the Soviet Union under Joseph Stalin (6–9 million killed), the Transatlantic slave trade, the Arab slave trade, the Slavery in the Ottoman Empire, the Human sacrifice in pre-Columbian cultures (20,000–250,000 killed yearly in the Aztec Empire alone), the Dzungar genocide (420,000–480,000 killed), the Circassian genocide, the Partition of India, or the Herero and Nama genocide (34,000–110,000 killed).
+Consequently, it excludes mass death events, such as human sacrifices, ethnic cleansing operations, and acts of state terrorism or political repression during peacetime or in contexts unrelated to war.
+(Note: Some examples would include Operation Condor (60,000–80,000 killed), the Cultural Revolution (0.4–8 million killed), the Rubber Terror (demographic decline of 1.5–13 million), the excess mortality in the Soviet Union under Joseph Stalin (6–9 million killed), the Transatlantic slave trade, the Arab slave trade, the Slavery in the Ottoman Empire, the Human sacrifice in pre-Columbian cultures (2,000-20,000 killed yearly in the Aztec Empire alone), the Dzungar genocide (420,000–480,000 killed), the Circassian genocide, the Partition of India, or the Herero and Nama genocide (34,000–110,000 killed).
 For further information, see List of genocides and List of ethnic cleansing campaigns.)

+Averaging the death ranges, the total for the wars listed is about 570 million, of them 58 million for 500 BCE – CE 500, 117 million for AD 500 – 1700, and 396 million for 1700 – 2023.